 Home>Livelihoods training>Planting seeds of change

-The System of Rice Intensification (SRI) program is bringing new hope to farmers in rural Cambodia, through a simple method of rice farming that’s helping to build a stronger future for the community.
+The Community Development program is bringing new hope to farmers in rural Cambodia, through sustainable training and support networks that are empowering individuals to build a stronger future for their community.

 "Farmers are getting harvests up to three times more than they’d previously experienced.
 It is a very special experience for them."